flutter/website/src/content/ui/interactivity/focus.md

 **Focus traversal**
   : The process of how focus moves from one focusable node to another in a predictable order.
-  The common experience in apps can be seen when the user presses <kbd>Tab</kbd>
+  In common app UX, when a user presses <kbd>Tab</kbd>, focus moves to the next focusable control or field.
-  to move to the next focusable control or field.
+  This is why this method is also known as _tab traversal_

 ## Focus use cases